-- At the time of admission, the center must obtain telephone numbers of the child's physician or other appropriate health care professional and numbers where the parent or guardian and at least one other responsible adult can typically be reached in the event of accident, illness, or other emergency. - 2.
+- 1. At the time of admission, the center must obtain telephone numbers of the child's physician or other appropriate health care professional and numbers where the parent or guardian and at least one other responsible adult can typically be reached in the event of accident, illness, or other emergency. - 2.
 The center must obtain written authority to arrange for medical care in the event of an emergency.
 This information must be on file the first day a child attends the center. - 3.
 When accidents, injuries, or illnesses occur, the director or responsible adult in charge must notify the parent or guardian of the child and if necessary call the physician or medical facility as instructed in writing by the parent or guardian. - 4.
 For every thirty (30) or fewer children in attendance, there must be at least one (1) staff member on duty who holds a current department-approved first aid and safety certificate (including CPR for all ages of children) and is responsible for administering First Aid and CPR to children.
 Such individuals must be with the children at all times when the center is in operation.
 If children are at different locations, there must be a First Aid and CPR qualified staff member at each location. - 5.
-Children too ill to remain in the group must be comfortably cared for and supervised until they can be taken home or suitably cared for elsewhere. - 6.
+All employees caring for children, not required by rule to be certified in First Aid and CPR, must complete a basic first aid and CPR module within 30 calendar days of employment and the module must be renewed every 2 years. - 6.
+Children too ill to remain in the group must be comfortably cared for and supervised until they can be taken home or suitably cared for elsewhere. - 7.
 Portable First Aid kits must be available to staff at all times, including field trips, and must be located out of reach of children and maintained in a sanitary condition.
 First aid kits must be checked and restocked on at least a monthly basis.